-Beyond working towards more socially-just world, Denise is an avid reader who enjoys fantasy and literary fiction.
-She is a creative writer herself and regularly works on her craft.
-She loves to travel the globe and experience cultures and the natural world in a thoughtful and respectful way.
-If Denise had to choose one word to describe herself (which would be hard for a writer), it would be: intentional.
+In addition to her passion for social justice, Denise is an aspiring author and regularly works on her craft.
+She loves to travel the globe and experience nature and cultures in a thoughtful, respectful way.
 Her identity is centered in her faith in God, personal growth, and commitment to loved ones.
-You can regularly find her watching well written indie and foreign films, laughing out loud with her husband, or dancing freely to bachata and Christian hip-hop with her daughter.
+You can regularly find her listening to podcasts, watching well written indie and foreign films, laughing out loud with her husband, or dancing freely with her children.

 Nilda Rivera, Community Advocacy Manager

 When Nilda isn’t dancing to Spanish music, crocheting, or spending time with her seven grandchildren, she is traveling around the state to empower women during difficult times as a Community Advocacy Manager at CWEALF.
 “Nilda took the time to listen to me when no one else would,” said a CWEALF client, “and helped me feel confident to take the next step with my legal challenge.”
 Described as passionate, empathetic, conscious and supportive by clients and colleagues, Nilda is most proud of all she has learned from the women she has served over the years.

 Along with her support for women, Nilda is our resident “green thumb,” and keeps our plants growing with water, love, and a little encouragement.
 With more than 15 years of experience in community advocacy, Nilda was an instrumental part of the design and implementation of the Peer Advocacy Program.
 She is excited by CWEALF’s unique work and for the organization to expand its presence more throughout the state, so more young women can participate in her services.